 The Challenge

 This company already had the people, operations, product line, inventory and cash flow but they were fragmented internally about direction of a new product launch.
-They were very close to each other and with strong opinions about which way to go.
-Like any company “no direction” had upper-management concerned.
+The various departments were each very strong in their beliefs about which way to go with no data to back their view.
+So the differing opinions were causing confusion and disconnect.
+Like any company the resulting lack of direction had upper-management concerned.

 Unspoken Contention found by Third Party Survey

 Confidence in the sales and marketing team was slipping.
-The sales team lead by the V. P. of Marketing did not have the basics-a company vision statement was missing along with a weak value proposition for the new product was contributing to the “the gap”.
+The sales team led by the V. P. of Marketing did not have the basics.
+A company vision statement was missing.
+A weak value proposition for the new product was contributing to the problem.
 On the other hand engineering was developing by the seat of their pants with no customer surveys or sales input.
 A bad mix.
-This brought an underlying air of contention between engineering and marketing but, mentioned in a survey that only a third party could give.
+This brought an underlying air of contention between engineering and marketing but, did not surface until mentioned in a survey that only a third party could give.

 Soon sales and engineering members began working together.
 Employees even came up with a new credo which helped establish purpose and meaning for everyone.
 Meetings about pricing, installation service, media mix etc… were attended by members of both teams.
-Both teams became involved with new product naming, web content, press releases, trade show collateral, direct mailers, customer service and even the sales pitch-this lead to corporate re-branding.
-All became involved in the new product launch knowing bringing value to the company.
+Both teams became involved with new product naming, web content, press releases, trade show collateral, direct mailers, customer service and even the sales pitch.
+This in turn led to corporate re-branding.
+All became involved in the new product launch knowing they were bringing value to the company.

 Results